MicrosoftDocs/azure-ai-docs/articles/ai-studio/how-to/develop/langchain.md

 To run this tutorial, you need:

 * An [Azure subscription](https://azure.microsoft.com).
-* An Azure AI project as explained at [Create a project in Azure AI Studio](../create-projects.md).
+* An Azure AI project as explained at [Create a project in Azure AI Foundry portal](../create-projects.md).
 * A model supporting the [Azure AI model inference API](https://aka.ms/azureai/modelinference) deployed.
 In this example, we use a `Mistral-Large` deployment, but use any model of your preference.

     * You can follow the instructions at [Deploy models as serverless APIs](../deploy-models-serverless.md).